 In addition, 90% of the students said that the use of the DeepSeek platform greatly enhanced their learning experience, and that the interactive features and personalized learning paths on the platform helped them better master their course knowledge.
 Students also highly recognized the flipped classroom model and group work in the classroom, saying that these new teaching methods enhanced their hands-on and teamwork skills.

-Figure.2.
+Fig.2.
 Results of student satisfaction survey

 Instructional Management and Technical Support